Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Constitution or Wisdom score by 1, to a maximum of 20.

 **Replenishing Meal**
-As part of a Short Rest, you can cook special food if you have ingredients and Cook's Utensils on hand.
+As part of a **:rest-short: Short Rest**, you can cook special food if you have ingredients and Cook's Utensils on hand.
 You can prepare enough of this food for a number of creatures equal to 4 plus your Proficiency Bonus.
-At the end of the Short Rest, any creature who eats the food and spends one or more Hit Dice to regain Hit Points regains an extra 1d8 Hit Points.
+At the end of the **:rest-short: Short Rest**, any creature who eats the food and spends one or more Hit Dice to regain Hit Points regains an extra 1d8 Hit Points.

 **Bolstering Treats**
-With 1 hour of work or when you finish a Long Rest, you can cook a number of treats equal to your Proficiency Bonus if you have ingredients and Cook's Utensils on hand.
+With 1 hour of work or when you finish a **:rest-long: Long Rest**, you can cook a number of treats equal to your Proficiency Bonus if you have ingredients and Cook's Utensils on hand.
 These special treats last 8 hours after being made.
 A creature can use a **:rsc-b: Bonus Action**{ .rsc } to eat one of those treats to gain a number of Temporary Hit Points equal to your Proficiency Bonus.

 ---